.png)

 If you want to understand how shadow AI exists in your environment today, AIBound can show you—in under 24 hours, with no agents, no network taps, and no disruption.
 Book a demo to get your complete AI inventory now.

-AIBound Launches Guardian: The Industry’s Most Comprehensive AI Risk Registry, With 50,000 AI Apps
+AIBound Launches Guardian AI Risk Registry With 50000 Apps

 SAN MATEO, CA -- March 27, 2026 -- AIBound, an AI security platform, today launched Guardian, a living AI risk registry that profiles every AI application across hundreds of risk dimensions -- from data exfiltration and compliance violations to model provenance and supply chain exposure.
 Guardian powers AIBound's security Control Plane, giving security teams continuous, risk-ranked visibility into the 50,000+ AI apps proliferating across their enterprise.